 Have you seen decorative Halloween plates displayed and thought that you'd like to paint one yourself?
 It's actually quite easy to do.
 The hardest part of painting a Halloween plate is having to wait for paint to dry between steps.
-You should also understand that the dishes will have to be wiped off with a damp cloth instead of washed; but since they aren't meant to be eaten off of, that shouldn't be a problem.
+You should also understand that the dishes will have to be wiped off with a damp cloth instead of washed.
+Since they aren't meant to be eaten off of, that shouldn't be a problem.

 This is a very inexpensive craft because you can use old plates that you have on hand or buy plates at a garage sale or at a dollar store.
 This Halloween witch scene plate is painted with regular craft paints and finished by spraying with a sealer.
 I used Crystal Clear Glaze because I wanted a glass-like finish.

-One 10" plate for each of the pictures found at the below link:
+One 10" plate for each of the pictures found here.

 Colors of paint I used:

-- DecoArt craft paints: Antique gold, Hauser light green, Traditional raw sienna
+- DecoArt craft paints: Antique gold, Hauser light green, and Traditional raw sienna

 - Delta craft paints: Eucalyptus

 - Artist brushes: 5/8" flat, round 3, round 0

 - Crystal Clear Glaze or gloss or matte sealer